toa-io/toa/libraries/comq/readme.md

 #### Prefetch Confirmation Gap

-The problem of "overloaded" idling Producer is addressed by increasing the prefetch count of the input channel in the incoming message handlers ([IO.consume](#consumption) and [IO.reply](#reply)) for each response sent, before receiving confirmation from the broker.
-There is currently no limit to the amount the prefetch count can be increased.
+The problem of "overloaded" idling Producer may be addressed by increasing the prefetch count of the input channel in the incoming message handlers ([IO.consume](#consumption) and [IO.reply](#reply)) for each response sent, before receiving confirmation from the broker.

+> The solution is not implemented yet.